 It is a specific speech disorder that manifests itself in a sudden change of intonation and pronunciation.
 It seems that the sufferer begins to speak with a foreign accent.
 The disorder is usually the result of a severe brain injury and is manifested within 1-2 years after the injury.
 Only a few patients of the approximately 60 cases reported since 1941 managed to recover.

 8. Taijin Kyofusho syndrome

-This syndrome is most common in Japan, or more precisely, among the people who grew up in accordance with the social expectations of the Japanese culture.
-Taijin Kyofusho is characterized by panic fear that communication with others can somehow go wrong.
-For example, as a fear of smelling bad or that you may accidentally offend someone.
-The existence of this syndrome in Japan is not surprising, since the Japanese culture is widely known for its love for the observance of the rules of appropriateness and etiquette.
+This syndrome is most common in Japan, or more precisely, among the people who grew up in accordance with the social expectations of Japanese culture.
+Taijin Kyofusho is characterized by panic fear of social interactions when a sufferer is excessively worried that a social occasion might somehow go wrong.
+For example, it may include the fear that a sufferer will embarrass themselves or their hosts.

 10. Riley-Day Syndrome

-The Riley-Day syndrome, which is also known as a family dysautonomy is a genetically inherited disorder.
-For its symptoms to show, it is necessary that the gene was inherited from both parents.
+The Riley-Day syndrome, which is also known as familial dysautonomia, is a genetically inherited disorder.
+For its symptoms to show, it is necessary that the gene is inherited from both parents.

 Basically, this syndrome affects the autonomic nervous system.
 Although there are many unpleasant symptoms, there are also some rather interesting manifestations.
 The strangest among them is the fact that many sufferers of this syndrome are almost completely insensitive to pain.

 Living without pain may sound great in theory, but it’s not the case in practice.
 The pain is really your friend because it sends signals to the brain to make you know when something goes wrong, and the complete lack of pain can sometimes have life-threatening consequences.